There are two main procedural routes used for applying for a U.S. green card (lawful permanent residence), known as:

 As soon as you apply for adjustment of status, your stay in the U.S. is lawful until your application has been decided upon (even if your underlying visa expires).
 You can get a work permit (EAD) while your application is pending.
 You can also leave the U.S. while your application is pending if you have applied for and obtained what's called "advance parole."

 You will able to have an attorney present at your adjustment interview.
-The attorney can help you make sure you have all your required paperwork in order for the interview.
+The attorney can help make sure you have all your required paperwork in order for the interview.
 Although the attorney cannot answer questions for you, he or she can help argue why the law is on your side if need be, and help clear up any confusion that the interviewing officer might have about your case.

 If your case is denied after adjustment of status interview, you will (unless you are still in valid visa status) be placed into removal proceedings.
 This sounds bad, until you realize that it offers you an opportunity to present your application for a green card all over again, to an immigration judge.

 But by far the most important reason to choose adjustment of status, if you have this option, is that it allows you to avoid the impact of the three- and ten-year time bars for your past unlawful presence (if any) in the United States.
 These time-bar penalties are in most cases handed out only after an applicant leaves the U.S., including for an interview at a U.S. consulate.
 If you have spent any time in the U.S. without permission, read Consequences of Overstaying on a Temporary U.S. Visa to further understand how this might affect you.